 Digital Literacy involves using ICT purposefully as a tool for learning.
 Our children learn to use the internet to search for information, use the keyboard to type text, make modifications to their work including changing the font size and colour, and to save and retrieve their work.
 The children use Ipads to take their own photos and videos and learn to manipulate these images.

 Information Technology is the understanding of how ICT is used beyond school and how to keep safe on the internet.
 Our children experience ICT in the wider world at the supermarket on one of our school trips and at home.

 In Year R, ICT is taught through the Early Years Curriculum as part of ‘Understanding the World’.
 The children will recognise that technology is used in school when they go on an ICT spotting walk.
-Our children have access to PCs at all times, take photographs on the Ipads and experiment with the Beebots to begin programming and debugging.
+Our children have access to PCs at all times, take photographs on the iPads and experiment with the Beebots to begin programming.

 We teach e-safety as an explicit part of our curriculum through Computing and PSHRE.
 We discuss issues such as; keeping personal information private, trusting people and sources online, treating others online as we would in real life, posting images online, and what to do if anything makes children feel uncomfortable online.
 We also use the Hector's World and Lee & Kim's Adventure cartoons to introduce children to e-safety issues, as well as stories such as Smartie the Penguin and Digiduck’s Big Decision.